SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Preliminaries

-In the prior flow matching literature, the conditional path $p_t(x | z)$ is often modeled using a Gaussian distribution with $\mu_{t}(z)$ and $\sigma_{t}(z)$ being the constructed, latent-dependent, time-varying mean and standard deviation, such that the distribution at a sampled time point matches the observations.
+In the existing literature, the conditional path $p_t(x | z)$ is typically modeled using a Gaussian distribution with $\mu_{t}(z)$ and $\sigma_{t}(z)$ being the constructed, latent-dependent, time-varying mean and standard deviation, such that the distribution at a sampled time point matches the observations.
 For such a particular choice, the associated conditional velocity $u_t(x | z)$ can be expressed in an analytical form: